The good news is that performing CPR is relatively simple – you just have to remember the key steps:

 Every year in Ireland thousands of people die from cardiac arrest.
-Around 70% of these deaths happen at home, in front of a loved one.
+Around 70% of cardiac arrests happen at home, in front of a loved one.
 Which means that if someone you love suffers a cardiac arrest, you could be their best chance of survival.

 Watch the three short videos below to learn:

 1. What happens when you call 112 or 999

 2. How to perform CPR